Neural Contextual Bandits without Regret: Experiments

 \subsection{Technical Setup}

 We formulate the \mnist classification problem such that it fits the bandit setting, following the setup of \citet{li2010contextual}.
-To create the context matrix $\vz$ from an flattened image $\tilde{\vz} \in \sR^{d}$, we construct
+To create the context matrix $\vz$ from a flattened image $\tilde{\vz} \in \sR^{d}$, we construct

-where $K= \vert \mathcal{A}\vert$, which is 10 in the case of \mnist dataset.
+where $K= \vert \mathcal{A}\vert = 10$ in the case of \mnist dataset.
 The action taken $\va$ is a one-hot $K$-dimensional vector, indicating which class is selected by the algorithm.
 The context vector corresponding to an action $i$ is